Elastic IPv6 Prefixes

 -

-configure the EIPv6 address as preferred source on the system’s routing level.
+Configure the Elastic IPv6 address as the preferred source on the system’s routing level.

-There are several ways to implement a preferred source at the level of routing, depending on the operating system and personal taste.
-Hereafter we provide two examples with
+There are several ways to implement a preferred source at the level of routing, depending on the operating system and personal preference.
+Here are two examples with

 netplan